nfarrus/MyWebsite/website/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README will cover the steps I am taking to create my own personal website.
+This website will give a glimps into my life, my achievements, my qualifications, my interests and hobbies!

-Things you may want to cover:
+The website itself covers:

-* Ruby version
+* Ruby & Rails and HTML coding

 * System dependencies